Stop Spending and Start Saving

 Opt for Adjustable Rate Loans

 What goes up must come down and vice versa.
-Interest rates are not going to stay this low forever.
-If you’re borrowing money or refinancing debt, now is not the time to gamble on an adjustable-rate mortgage.
+Interest rates are not going to stay this high forever.
+If you’re borrowing money or refinancing debt, now is not the time to start thinking about how you refinance your debt.

 Now, every rule has a workaround.
 If you do take a calculated risk and choose an adjustable-rate mortgage and rates go up, you could refinance or refinance again.